dsandstrom/task_roller/README.md

 bundle exec guard -g backend # start rspec and bundler watchers bundle exec guard -g frontend # start server (port 3000) and livereload watcher
 ```

+## App Hosting
+The app is open source and you are free to run on your on own servers.
+However, database/web hosting and custom features can be provided with a moderate fee.
+Please contact darrell@task-roller.net if interested.